OpenImagingLab/DualDn/INSTALL.md

 3. Install [ExifTool](https://exiftool.org/) for extracting Exif metadata from raw images.

    You can install ExifTool by following the [official installation guide](https://exiftool.org/install.html) on how to install it in Windows, MacOS or Unix platforms.

-   Also, here I offer some hints:
+   Below, I've also provided some helpful tips:

    - We test our code with ExifTool version of 12.84, which means the latest version bigger than 12.84 should work fine too.
    - You can verify if ExifTool is correctly installed by running the following command: